May 29, 2025

 Hockey shoes are subjected to intense activity in varying conditions; maintaining them ensures durability and comfort throughout their lifespan

-• Clean Regularly: Use a damp cloth and mild cleaning detergent to clean the surfaces (we'd avoid the washing machine wherever possible!)
+• Clean Regularly: use a damp cloth and mild cleaning detergent to clean the surfaces (we'd avoid the washing machine wherever possible!)

 🛡️ Shin pad Care: Ensuring Protection and Hygiene

-• Inspect for damage: Check for any cracks or significant damage that is more than cosmetic bumps and scrapes
+• Inspect for damage: check for any cracks or significant damage that is more than cosmetic bumps and scrapes

-• Use Shin liners: Wearing these keeps a natural barrier between the legs and shin pads, prolonging your shin pads' life and stopping them from smelling so bad!
+• Use Shin liners: wearing these keeps a natural barrier between the legs and shin pads, prolonging your shin pads' life and stopping them from smelling so bad!

 🧤 Additional Gear Maintenance Tips